kawiraaa/tb-analysis/README.md

 ## executive summary

-Tuberculosis (TB) treatment success depends not only on medical factors but also on socio-economic conditions, patient behavior, and access to healthcare services.
+Tuberculosis (TB) treatment outcomes are influenced by more than clinical care alone.
+Factors such as access to healthcare facilities, employment status, patient demographics, comorbidities, and medication adherence can significantly affect whether patients successfully complete treatment.

-This project analyzes integrated TB patient data to identify the key drivers of treatment success, failure, and loss to follow-up (LTFU).
-By combining demographic, clinical, and medication adherence data, the analysis reveals how multiple factors interact to influence patient outcomes.
+This project analyzes integrated TB patient data to identify the key factors associated with treatment success and failure.
+By examining demographic, clinical, and adherence-related information, the analysis uncovers patterns that can help healthcare providers better understand the challenges faced by different patient groups.

-Key findings show that:
-- Distance to healthcare facilities significantly affects treatment success
-- Employment status is strongly linked to adherence and recovery
-- Rural patients and younger adults (18–30 years) are at higher risk of treatment failure
-- Patients with comorbidities such as HIV and diabetes experience poorer outcomes
-- Medication adherence is a critical driver of treatment success

-The insights generated from this analysis can help healthcare providers identify high-risk patients early and design targeted intervention strategies to improve TB treatment outcomes and reduce dropout rates.
+The findings indicate that distance to healthcare facilities, employment status, age group, rural residence, comorbidities such as HIV and diabetes, and medication adherence all play an important role in TB treatment success.
+Patients who live farther from clinics, those in high-risk groups, and those with other health conditions are more likely to experience poor outcomes.

+Based on these insights, healthcare providers can improve outcomes by introducing mobile health clinics and home-based medication delivery programs for patients living far from treatment centers, increasing follow-up support for high-risk groups, and integrating TB, HIV, and diabetes services into a single appointment.
+These targeted interventions can  reduce failure rates and increase overall treatment success.

 ![](tb_1.png)
 ![](tb_2.png)